alisalehi1380/laravel-crod/README.md

 <br>

-You must see this command in the terminal.
+You must see this command in your terminal:
 ![Crod commands](https://s6.uupload.ir/files/carbon_(1)_tqmq.png "Crod commands")

 # Make CRUD files

-<font color="succe">This command creates CRUD files</font>, Run this command in the terminal. <br>
+For creating crud files, you need to run the `crud:make` command in your terminal: <br>

 ```bash
 php artisan crud:make {name}